pburgeson/velocity/Workshop/README.md

 * Overhead lifting capability
 * Substantial overhead light
 * 220 V power available
-* Highly refined dust control methods
+* Air filtration for dust
+* Covers for dust protection for sensative components
 * Copius cabinets for storage
 * Heated and cooled
 * Entire wall to be able to be removed to transport aircraft